iris-hep/iris-hep.github.io/_posts/2021-05-12-career-path-rse.md

 layout: irispost
 title: Building a career path for research software engineers
 author: Eoin O'Carroll
-postimage: /assets/images/posts/20210512-Ianna-Osborne-CERN.jpg
+image: /assets/images/posts/20210512-Ianna-Osborne-CERN.jpg
-postimage-whole: true
+image-whole: true
-postimage-caption: |
+image-caption: |
     Ianna Osborne in the cavern with CMS detector and in the control room at CERN expecting first collisions.
 Credit: Ianna Osborne; CERN; and collage by PICSciE staff.
 summary: |
     Software is now fundamental to scientific research.
 Until recently, the people who build it have lacked recognition.